rmnjng/PSLLM/README.md

 - **Model & Engine Management**: Install, start, stop, and retrieve model and engine details.
 - **File & RAG Integration**: Upload and retrieve files for AI-augmented searches.

+## Purpose
+PSLLM **should** be used for...
+- Sensitive data: completeley local LLMs, no data leaves the computer.
+- Asynchronous workflows: with e.g., scheduled tasks or in potentially long-running scripts.
+- Bulk operations: because it can be scheduled and run in the background, it is perfect for operating the same or multiple LLM operations based on an array of inputs.
+- Cost-sensitive automation: it is free, what do you want more?
+- PowerShell integration: everything you can access from PowerShell (local and Internet) can be used in the LLM workflow, e.g., as input data or output mechanism.

+PSLLM **should not** be used for...
+- acting as chatbot: speed heavily relies on your hardware.
+A cloud GPU cluster will be faster, but not every workflow depends on speed.
+And at the pace models currently advance in quality and speed, this will not be an issue for long.

 ## Installation
 ### Prerequisites
 - PowerShell 5.1